Southampton City Libraries – your data and privacy

 If you have not used the library for two years and have no outstanding items on loan to you or owe us any money, your record will be deleted.
-However if you do still have items on loan or owe the library any money, your information will be kept for five years after your last activity.
+However if you do still have items on loan or owe the library any money, your information will be kept for three years after your last activity.

 You can check the basic information we hold about you on your account at any time.
 This is available on our online libraries service.
 You will need to have your library number which is on your library card and a PIN.

 If any details are incorrect you may be able to amend them yourself or opt out of our communications.

 To request full details of the information we hold about you please contact firstname.lastname@example.org